 Since 2010, we have recruited 27,000 more teachers in England.

-Earlier in the year, the government accepted the independent pay review body’s recommendations for the 2023/24 teacher pay award.
-School teachers in England will receive a pay award of 6.5% – the highest pay award for teachers in over 30 years.
+Last year, the government accepted the independent pay review body’s recommendations for the 2023/24 teacher pay award.
+In September, school teachers in England received a pay award of 6.5% – the highest pay award for teachers in over 30 years.
 On top of this, we’ve boosted starting salaries for new teachers to at least £30,000 across the country.

 To make sure we’re attracting the best and brightest educators, in some key subjects we offer tax free bursaries worth up to £27,000 and scholarships worth up to £29,000.
 We provide funding for programmes to boost subject knowledge, and we are developing a new physics Initial Teacher Training course for engineers.